 “Anyone seeking to map a socially progressive future for the profession needs to understand what has occurred in social work over recent decades, and this is a reliable and informed guide."
 Paul Michael Garrett, NUI Galway

 “By a practitioner for practitioners, this updated text is a reminder that another social work is possible, which combats rather than colludes with current hard times.
-Essential reading for all social workers, students and services committed to this.”
+Essential reading for all social workers, students and services.”
 Peter Beresford OBE, University of Essex

 “A sweeping socio-historical account of social work in the UK and how in recent years it has been (mis)shaped by neoliberal politicians and policy makers, to the detriment of service users.”
 Rachel Fyson, University of Nottingham